tranek/GASDocumentation/README.md

 <a name="concepts-as-design-itemattributes-attributeset"></a>
 ###### 4.4.2.3.2 `AttributeSet` on the Item
 Using a separate `AttributeSet` on the item that gets [added to the player's `ASC` on adding it to the player's inventory](#concepts-as-design-addremoveruntime) can work, but it has some major limitations.
 I had this working in early versions of [GASShooter](https://github.com/tranek/GASShooter) for the weapon ammo.
 The weapon stores its `Attributes` such as max clip size, current ammo in clip, reserve ammo, etc in an `AttributeSet` that lives on the weapon class.
-If weapons share reserve ammo, you would move the reserve ammo onto the character in a shared ammo `AttributeSet`.
-When a weapon is added to the player's inventory on the server, the weapon would add its `AttributeSet` to the player's `ASC::SpawnedAttributes`.
-The server would then replicate this down to the client.
+If weapons share reserve ammo, you would move the reserve ammo onto the character in a shared ammo `AttributeSet`. **When a weapon is added to the player's inventory on the server, the weapon would add its `AttributeSet` to the player's `ASC::SpawnedAttributes`.** The server would then replicate this down to the client.
 If the weapon is removed from the inventory, it would remove its `AttributeSet` from the `ASC::SpawnedAttributes`.

-When the `AttributeSet` lives on something other than the `OwnerActor` (say a weapon), you'll initially get some compilation errors in the `AttributeSet`.
-The fix is to construct the `AttributeSet` in `BeginPlay()` instead of in the constructor and to implement `IAbilitySystemInterface` (set the pointer to the `ASC` when you add the weapon to the player inventory) on the weapon.
+**When the `AttributeSet` lives on something other than the `OwnerActor` (say a weapon), you'll initially get some compilation errors in the `AttributeSet`.
+The fix is to construct the `AttributeSet` in `BeginPlay()` instead of in the constructor and to implement `IAbilitySystemInterface` (set the pointer to the `ASC` when you add the weapon to the player inventory) on the weapon**.

 ```c++
 void AGSWeapon::BeginPlay()